 Turn down the percentage settings in your saltwater chlorine generator to the lower settings to slow chlorine production.

-If the FCL is too high, reduce your pump's run time also to lower it faster.
+If the FCL is too high, reduce your pump's run time too to lower it faster.

 Also, ensure that your Cya levels are within the recommended range of 70 ppm to 80 ppm for a saltwater pool.